 Funding Increases Funding Reductions If additional discretionary funds become available, the program/service areas below will be given priority consideration to receive supplemental funds.
 If discretionary funding is reduced, the strategies below will be implemented.
-Aging &amp; Disability Resource Center &gt; Options Counseling &gt; Helpline expansion Enhancing Equity Contracts Funding for lower priority services will be reduced, and for 2013, this includes: Senior Center Assistance Recreation Information for Caregivers Assist subcontractors in pursuing other fund sources (e.g., grants, foundations, etc.) to support services affected by reductions.
+Aging & Disability Resource Center Options Counseling Helpline expansion Enhancing Equity Contracts Funding for lower priority services may be reduced, and for 2014, this includes: Recreation Senior Center Assistance Information for Caregivers Assist subcontractors in pursuing other fund sources (e.g., grants, foundations, etc.) to support services affected by reductions.